fletchjp/MERG-Arduino-Kit110/CANshield/README.md

 Pin | Description
 --- | ---
-Digital pin 19| Interupt CAN    Note that a wire connection is needed for this pin.
+Digital pin 2 | Interupt CAN
 Digital pin 10| (SS)    CS    CAN
 Digital pin 50| (MOSI)  SI    CAN
 Digital pin 51| (MISO)  SO    CAN
 Digital pin 52| (SCK)   Sck   CAN

+There is no need to connect wires to pins 50, 51 and 52.
+Do not use them for anything else.

 Using the CAN Shield, the following pins are used for CBUS Initialisation: